mprenditore/markdown-cv/index.md

 __Medic Engineering (Not accomplished)__, University of Tor Vergata, Rome

 `2005 - 2009`
-__Secondary High School: Technician specialized in informatic__, ITIS A.Volta, Frosinone
+__Secondary High School: Technician specialized in informatics__, ITIS A.Volta, Frosinone

-## Occupation
+## Occupation\

 `2021/04 - present`
 __Head of DevOps__, Arringo, Malta

-- Spearhead the support, design, and operational management of the business’s core platforms, ensuring the availability and performance of high-impact sites, software, and applications that service the entire organization
+- Spearhead the support, design, and operational management of the business’s core platforms, ensuring the availability and performance of services across the entire organization
 - Lead the design, implementation, and operation of highly secure and scalable platforms supporting critical business applications and websites
 - Identify and eliminate bottlenecks across DevOps and engineering, increasing efficiency through streamlined processes and automation for faster, optimized delivery
 - Cultivate a culture of continuous improvement by mentoring DevOps, DBA, QA, and development personnel, fostering growth in their technical and collaborative skills
-- Manage and expand the core platform team, collaborating closely with cross-functional teams (Product Management, Professional Services, Customer Support, Development, and Testing) to ensure seamless integration and alignment with business objectives
+- Manage and expand the core platform team, collaborating closely with cross-functional teams to ensure seamless integration and alignment with business objectives
 - Ensure the adoption of industry best practices in infrastructure architecture, maintaining a forward-looking approach to innovative technologies and solutions
 - Establish and enforce company-wide IT procedures and policies, standardizing workflows and enhancing consistency in delivery, security, and compliance
 - Partner with various departments to implement ISO 27001 and NIS2 standards, elevating the organization’s security and regulatory compliance
-- Implement cost-saving strategies through infrastructure optimization, reducing cloud spend and enhancing resource utilization without compromising performance
+- Define budget for the IT department and implement cost-saving strategies through infrastructure optimization, reducing cloud spend and enhancing resource utilization without compromising performance
 - Develop and manage robust disaster recovery (DR) and business continuity plans to ensure operational resilience and data protection
 - Define and implement a comprehensive monitoring and observability strategy, utilizing tools and metrics that provide actionable insights for preemptive issue resolution and continuous improvement
 - Act as a key liaison between technical teams and business stakeholders, translating complex technical strategies into clear, actionable insights for leadership and clients